Skip to content

 r8.im is Replicate's registry, but this can be any Docker registry.

-If you don't provide this, a name will be generated from the directory name.
+If you don't set this, then a name will be generated from the directory name.

 predict#